-The College of Arts and Architecture’s Department of Art History in collaboration with the College of Liberal Arts has been awarded $225,000 by The Andrew W. Mellon Foundation to support a Sawyer Seminar entitled “Transmission, Containment, Transformation: A Comparative Approach to Architecture and Contagion in Early Modern Cities.”
+The College of Arts and Architecture’s Department of Art History in collaboration with the College of the Liberal Arts has been awarded $225,000 by The Andrew W. Mellon Foundation to support a Sawyer Seminar titled “Transmission, Containment, Transformation: A Comparative Approach to Architecture and Contagion in Early Modern Cities.”

 The Sawyer Seminar, which will be held during the 2021-2022 academic year, will explore the concept of contagion in its literal as well as metaphorical senses in relation to global early modern architecture.